-Ears to Our World is privileged to have established partnerships in the following countries:
+Ears To Our World is privileged to have established partnerships in the following countries:

-In response to the January 12, 2010 earthquake in Haiti, Ears To Our World has decided to extend our reach beyond schools and teachers, to distribute a substantial number of Eton Corporation-donated ETOW radios to individuals in remote and impoverished areas affected by the recent earthquake.
-Read the full story here.
+In response to the January 12, 2010, earthquake in Haiti, ETOW decided to extend our reach beyond schools and teachers in order to distribute a substantial number of Eton Corporation-donated ETOW radios to individuals in remote and impoverished areas affected by the earthquake.

 ETOW is currently seeking new partnerships in countries throughout the world.